core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ## Use of CoAP No-Response Option ##

-When CoAP group communication is used in CoAP NoSec (No Security) mode (see {{chap-unsecured-groupcomm}}), the CoAP No-Response Option {{RFC7967}} could be misused by a malicious client to evoke as much responses from servers to a multicast request as possible, by using the value '0' - Interested in all responses.
+When CoAP group communication is used in CoAP NoSec (No Security) mode (see {{chap-unsecured-groupcomm}}), the CoAP No-Response Option {{RFC7967}} could be misused by a malicious client to evoke as much responses from servers to a group request as possible, by using the value '0' - Interested in all responses.
 This even overrides the default behaviour of a CoAP server to suppress the response in case there is nothing of interest to respond with.
 Therefore, this option can be used to perform an amplification attack (see {{ssec-amplification}}).

 A proposed mitigation is to only allow this option to relax the standard suppression rules for a resource in case the option is sent by an authenticated client.
 If sent by an unauthenticated client, the option can be used to expand the classes of responses suppressed compared to the default rules but not to reduce the classes of responses suppressed.